Home Features Download Purchase Blog About Help Contact

 Multiple LAS files

-You have a folder full of LAS files.
-What is in all of them?
+You have a folder with hundreds of LAS files - what is in them?
 This is a killer feature, and why "Explorer" is in the product name.
-It's an interface just like Windows File Explorer - except just like the editor, it knows all about LAS files.
+It's just like Windows File Explorer, but it knows all about LAS files.

 Plots

-Need a quick "visual" of your data?
-One keystroke to invoke “Quick Plots” which creates one track for each curve.
-From there, change tracks to show multiple curves, add constants, shading regions (with lithology patterns), text, lines, images, and arrows.
-Then export to a .PNG file for use anywhere.
+Press Shift+F7 to create a plot with one track for each curve, a super quick and easy way to get a visual feel of the data.
+Then change tracks to show multiple curves, add constants, shading regions (with lithology patterns), text, lines, images, and arrows.
+Export to a .PNG file for use anywhere.

 Curves and data